 The cost of these private assisted living facilities will vary depending on the level of care you need.
 They can range from $2,500-$4,500 USD a month.
 Naturally, the more care you need, the higher the price.
 (Don’t worry, you will learn about other more affordable options below)

-Some other options for private assisted living in Panama City are:
+In Panama City, some other options for private assisted living are:

 Harmony House – Their website says, The Residence “Harmony House,” born as a committed response to this demand, seeking to be more than a home care in Panama City, this project was born with the conviction that the stage of old age deserves to be lived with dignity, respect and love; being not only a physical space, but an environment where the joy, integral health and emotional well-being of each resident are encouraged.
 Our vision is based on the premise that each person, regardless of his age, deserves a full and meaningful life.
 Therefore, this project profile aims to present a comprehensive proposal that combines specialized medical care, modern amenities and a human approach focused on the individual needs of each resident.